 Hanging with Ari from the Slits in the recording studio

 The 1970s saw the music world expanding until it blew wide open.
 The price of instruments dropped, meaning that more people could get their hands on them, and bands like the New York Dolls and The Stooges showed kids that they didn’t have to be virtuosos to strap on a guitar.
-The Slits, an all girl post punk band from London were one of those burgeoning groups who formed out of a sense to blow things up.
-Ari Up, the group’s vocalist captivated audiences with her wild hair, crazy vocals and extravagant performances.
+The Slits, an all-girl post-punk band from London, were one of those burgeoning groups that formed out of a sense to blow things up.
+Ari Up, the group’s vocalist, captivated audiences with her wild hair, crazy vocals, and extravagant performances.
 The band was chaotic, loud, and sloppy, everything that a good punk band should be.

 Brooklyn in the 70s was a beautiful wasteland

 The late ‘70s in Brooklyn were an amazing time to be a young person living in the city, even if things could get a little scary.
 The summer of ’77 saw a set of lightning strikes hit an electrical substation in Buchanan, New York, and knock out the power across New York City, plunging the city into darkness.
 Brooklyn lost its mind, and kids like this were forced to stay inside just in case they got swept up in the looting and the violence.
 Still, the next day everyone must have had a pretty crazy story to tell their kids.
 That, or they were able to get their hands on the new Atari everyone was talking so much about.